How to Make a Celtic Knot

 - Then, pass the twine up through the bottommost loop.
 There should be a loop of twine shaped like an upside down “U” sticking out of the top now.

 - You should see three holes all in a row in your Celtic knot.
 Using the same end of twine from the last step, help your child weave the twine up through the bottommost hole.

 - Then, let her weave the end of twine down through the middle hole.

-- Next, help her weave the end of twin up through the uppermost hole (the top of the upside down “U” shape from step 4).
+- Next, help her weave the end of twine up through the uppermost hole (the top of the upside down “U” shape from step 4).

 - Finally, help your child pull both ends of twine slightly to tighten the knot up a bit.

-Don't worry if you don't succeed on your first try.
-Simply straighten out your piece of twine and try again.
+Tell your child not to worry if she doesn't succeed on the first try.
+Simply straighten out the piece of twine and try again.